jeffmaddow-ops/jeffmaddow-ops.github.io/README.md

 This repository serves as a living portfolio focused on continuous learning through hands-on QA, automation, and implementation work.
 Each project is designed to reflect real-world scenarios rather than isolated tutorials or theoretical examples.

-The goal is simple: learn by doing, validate assumptions through testing, and improve through iteration.

 What You’ll Find Here
 	•	QA & Test Engineering: Test strategies, automation frameworks, validation workflows, and exploratory testing examples
 	•	Automation: Scripts and tools built to reduce manual effort, improve reliability, and surface issues earlier